tomrittervg/tls13-spec/draft-ietf-tls-tls13.md

 Application data messages are carried by the record layer and are fragmented and encrypted based on the current connection state.
-The messages are treated as transparent data to the record layer.
+The messages are treated as opaque data to the record layer.

 #  Security Considerations